-Rising African venture investment powers fintech, cleantech bets in 2020 – TechCrunch
+Rising African venture investment powers fintech, clean tech bets in 2020 – TechCrunch

 During my chat with Giuliani, it became clear that his team is doing the hard and valuable work of carefully collating and sorting information.
 I say all of that simply to let you know that we now have a regular source for trustworthy information (compiled in concert with seventy different investing groups) on Africa that we’ll use regularly to keep tabs on the continent.
 This is a win.

 So, what does the data say?
-We have to parse it some, as historically Briter has collated mega-deals — which it counts as investments of $90 million or more — and M&A in the same bucket.
+We have to parse it some, as historically Briter has collated megadeals — which it counts as investments of $90 million or more — and M&A in the same bucket.
 So, tracking just the dollar volume of African deals smaller than $90 million gives us the following set of results: